flclxo/target-checkout-bot/README.md

 LOOKING FOR ANOTHER DEV TO WORK WITH ME TO KEEP UP WEEKLY ON WALMART/OTHER WEBSITES/WORK ON OTHER MODULES.
 Send email, if you sent me an email send it again please thank you flclxo@flclcapital.com, must be experienced (yes it's paid, or split %)

-POKEMONE CENTER / TARGET MODULE ARE DONE.
-To purchase a copy message flclxo@flclcapital.com, 125$ for 4 months of access stripe checkout link / crypto / or paypal.
+To purchase a copy message flclxo@flclcapital.com for questions or wait until 14th for checkout link/website!

 WEBSITE HAS BEEN DEPLOYED JULY 14TH MacOS/Windows/ARM support.